juniorgasparotto/SysCommand/documentation/en.md

 The application context initialization can be done in two ways, by an instance of the class `App` with its possible customizations or through the static method `App.RunApplication` that provides a feature called **console Simulator** that helps you test your inputs inside the Visual Studio itself, without the need to perform your ".exe" in an external console.

-The class `App` is in the top of the class hierarchy of the system, each instance is responsible for maintaining a context isolated from the implementation.
+The class `App` is in the top of the class hierarchy, each instance equates to an isolated context that will contain a tree of other objects that are unique to this context.
 No static resource is used here and it's important to have the freedom to create as many instances you want in any scope.

 In your constructor are the first settings: